devplayer0/fyp/report.md

 In order to limit the generation of trace data to just the test code, the previously mentioned DWT can be used.
 Listing \ref{lst:trace-dwt-config} shows configuration of 2 of the DWT's comparators to trigger when the PC reaches the start and end of the test code respectively [@armv7m].
-The exact setup process will not be described, but essentially:
+The precise setup process will not be described, but essentially:

 1. The comparator's value is set to the address of the labels defined for the start or end
-2. Address masking is disabled (exact match)
+2. Address masking is disabled (to force an exact match)
 3. The comparator is set to address comparison mode (PC value)
 4. The comparator is set to generate a `CMPMATCH` event, which is fed into the ETM